 Sample - Notification to Issuing Officer of Employment Termination

-- The Hiring Officer must send a copy of the minor’s work permit, original LLC-75 Form and a copy of the letter sent to the issuing officer to the Division of Human Resources/Records Department upon appointment or reappointment.
+- The Hiring Officer must send a copy of the minor’s work permit, original LLC-75 Form and a copy of the letter sent to the issuing officer to Human Resources upon appointment or reappointment.
 The original certificate should remain in the Hiring Officer’s departmental file and must be returned by the hiring department to the applicable School District upon completion of employment.
 Appointments of minors will not be accepted without all required working papers.

-Upon termination of employment, the Hiring Officer must send a copy of the letter to the issuing officer and to the Division of Human Resources/Records Department.
+Upon termination of employment, the Hiring Officer must send a copy of the letter to the issuing officer and to Human Resources.